vasilyrud/bgrapher/README.md

 update()
 ```

-This is the preferred method to use if you need to force-update the current user interaction state (e.g., if modifying `BgraphState` manually).
+This is the preferred method to use if you need to force-update all `Bgrapher`s state (e.g., if modifying `BgraphState` manually).
 Any `Bgrapher`s that are subscribed to be notified of state changes are notified when `yourBgraphState`'s `update` method is called.

 To ensure that `Bgrapher`s are subscribed, pass in `yourBgraphState` to the `new Bgrapher()` constructor, or to the `populateElement` call.